Natera, Inc. (NTRA): History, Ownership, Mission, How It Works & Makes Money

 Initial capital/funding

-Early support came from venture capital firms including Sequoia Capital and Lightspeed Venture Partners.
-The Series A funding round in 2007 raised $20 million, providing essential capital for initial research and development.
+Early support came from venture capital firms like Sequoia Capital and Lightspeed Venture Partners, with the Series A funding round in 2007 raising $20 million to fuel initial research and development.

 Year Key Event Significance

-2009 Launched first commercial test (Preimplantation Genetic Diagnosis - PGD) Established commercial operations in reproductive health diagnostics.
+2009 Launched Spectrum preimplantation genetic test (PGD) Established commercial operations in reproductive health diagnostics; first product launch.

-2012 Rebranded as Natera, Inc. Reflected broadening scope beyond initial focus; prepared for NIPT launch.
+2012 Rebranded as Natera, Inc. Reflected a broadening scope beyond the initial focus on IVF; prepared for the major non-invasive prenatal test (NIPT) launch.

-2013 Launched Panorama™ NIPT Major entry into the rapidly growing non-invasive prenatal testing market, becoming a core product.
+2013 Launched Panorama™ NIPT Major entry into the rapidly growing non-invasive prenatal testing market, quickly becoming a cornerstone product.

-2015 Completed Initial Public Offering (IPO) Raised approximately $180 million on NASDAQ (NTRA), fueling commercial expansion and R&D.
+2015 Completed Initial Public Offering (IPO) Raised approximately $180 million on NASDAQ (NTRA), providing essential capital for commercial expansion and R&D.

-2017 Launched Signatera™ MRD test Strategic diversification into the oncology market, targeting personalized cancer monitoring.
+2017 Launched Signatera™ MRD test (for research use) Strategic diversification into the high-growth oncology market, targeting personalized cancer monitoring.

 Natera, Inc. (NTRA) Ownership Structure